DYAC-FM: 2003-2020: Crossover

-In October 2003, after Energy FM transferred its operations to Word Broadcasting Corporation-owned 89.1 FM, Mareco Broadcasting Network acquired the station from Ermita and moved Crossover's operations to this frequency, which carried a Smooth AC format.
-Crossover used to air on Vimcontu Broadcasting Corporation-owned 93.1 FM through an airtime lease agreement from its inception in September 1997 prior to its move.
-During its existence, their studio and transmitter were located at JSU-PSU Mariners' Court Cebu along Legazpi Ext.
+In October 2003, after Energy FM transferred its operations to 89.1 FM owned by Word Broadcasting Corporation, Mareco Broadcasting Network acquired the frequency from Ermita and moved Crossover's operations here.
+Crossover used to air on 93.1 FM owned by Vimcontu Broadcasting Corporation from its inception in September 1997 prior to its move.
 Among its personalities since 2014 was Eliot Verar (formerly from Z104, MOR 97.1 and NU 107).

+Aside from its programming, Crossover focused on community engagement through live events and event sponsorships, like the 2006 Kalapana performance fronted by Giselle Sanchez, and the 2011 Beer and Bands on the Sand event.